Little Girl (Miwa song): Writing and inspiration

 The song is an upbeat pop-rock song.
 The lyrics of the song are self-referential, both to miwa as the songwriter and the song being a love song. miwa describes herself as a "little girl" who writes songs, plays her guitar and is sick of listening to love songs.
 The rest of the lyrics deal with expressing feelings to an "unusual boy" in a love song, and uses unusual metaphors to with maths/science (such as "you don't need equations in love," describing the boy as "flowing with minus ions" and saying that the boy is "the only one to receive my special frequency").

-"Little Girl" was written during the summer holiday of her first year of university, as a potential candidate for her debut single.
-She wanted "make a life-sized song they was very much her."
+"Little Girl" was written during the summer holiday of her first year at university, as a potential candidate for her debut single.
+She wanted to "make a life-sized song that was very much her."
 She did not want to write a love song that applied to everyone, but one that was specific to just a certain two people.